-1. The Seal of a Professional Land Surveyor or Engineer is required on all final plats, which states that the subdivision complies with part 4 of M.C.A.
+The Seal of a Professional Land Surveyor or Engineer is required on all final plats, which states that the subdivision complies with part 4 of M.C.A.
 76-3.
 Forthcoming review of the final plats will ensure compliance with state subdivision and platting law.

-1. This proposal will meet the survey requirements of state law.
+1. City Council determined this proposal will meet the survey requirements of state law.